datakaveri/iudx-data-ingestion-server/SETUP.md

 Data Ingestion Pipeline server connects with various external dependencies namely :

  - `RabbitMQ` : used to publish and subscribe different types of messages or events.
- - `ImmuDB` : used to store metering related information.

 ## Setting up RabbitMQ